Mobile Accessibility Task Force (Mobile A11Y TF)

 About the Mobile Accessibility Task Force

-The Mobile Accessibility Task Force (Mobile A11Y TF) is a joint Task Force of the Web Content Accessibility Guidelines Working Group (WCAG WG) and the User Agent Accessibility Guidelines Working Group (UAWG).
-It assists these Working Groups to produce techniques, understanding, and guidance documents, as well as updates to existing related W3C material that addresses the mobile space.
+The Mobile Accessibility Task Force (Mobile A11Y TF) is a Task Force of the Accessibility Guidelines Working Group (AG WG) and, before its closure, the User Agent Accessibility Guidelines Working Group (UAWG).
+It assists this Working Group to produce techniques, understanding, and guidance documents, as well as updates to existing related W3C material that addresses the mobile space.

 Facilitator and Contacts